player233lol/233-html-app-maker/README.md

 # ABOUT
 This app was written by player233lol
-This app just can run in windows you can run packup-yourlanguageID.exe to run us app
+This app just can run in windows you can run packup-yourlanguageID.exe to use us app
 # language

 Now,we support